print-hi/rit-docs/mkdocs/docs/Aggregate Mortality/stats_functions.md

 # Summary Statistics

-The module includes a set of functions that output summary statistics for the survival functions generated.
+This module includes a set of functions that output summary statistics for the survival functions generated.
 These include:

 * distribution functions